rahulchoudhary17/pyhton-basic-0937/README.md

 in this we have used a used a loop to iterate again and again to get the result

 2. fibonacci series  -  this file contain python code for fibonacci series printing

+3. created a python file to print hello world